ZyrianCode/NPay/README.md

 Reviewed by Zelender.

-Architecture and some code, wrongs details refactored by Zelender.
+Architecture and some code refactored and fixed by Zelender.

-Fixed:
+## Fixes:

-Dependencies
++Dependencies

-Commands and Queries composed to one files with Handlers for better manipulations.
++Commands and Queries composed to one files with Handlers for better manipulations.

-Architecture missed layers was added.
++Architecture missed layers was added.

-Some files was moved to new layers.
++Some files was moved to new layers.

-Added Roots as markers for friend assemblies (In future that will be new system for managing routes).
++Added Roots as markers for friend assemblies (In future that will be new system for managing routes).

-Renamed some bad names.
++Renamed some bad names.

-Decoupled some layers.
++Decoupled some layers.

-All Extensions now working properly.
++All Extensions now working properly.

 **How to start the solution?**
 ----------------